 Water management controls should be described, addressing surface and groundwater quality, quantity, drainage patterns and sediment movements.
-The beneficial (environmental, production and recreational) use of nearby surface and groundwater should be discussed, along with the proposal for the diversion of affected creeks during mining, and the stabilisation of those works.
+The beneficial (environmental, production and recreational) use of nearby marine, surface and groundwater should be discussed.
 Monitoring programs should be described which will assess the effectiveness of management strategies for protecting water quality during the construction, operation and decommissioning of the proposal.